 Ingredients & Substitutions

-- Trader Joe's Butternut Squash Ravioli - For this recipe, you can use any type of Butternut Squash Ravioli.
+- Butternut Squash Ravioli - For this recipe, you can use any type of store bought or homemade Butternut Squash Ravioli.
 Frozen, Fresh, whatever!
 It doesn't even have to be Trader Joe's.
 And to be honest, you don't even have to use butternut squash - use whatever flavor you'd like.
+If you want to make shortcut homemade butternut squash ravioli, you can make fresh pasta dough, fill it with a mix of butternut squash and brown sugar, and use a ravioli stamp to seal the homemade pasta closed.
+You could also use wonton wrappers as a shortcut.
+More on that below!

-- Parmigiano Cheese - Parmiginao makes the most creamiest cheesy brown butter sauce.
-If you don't have it, you could use another type of parmesan, grana padano, asiago, or even pecorino romano.
+- Parmigiano Cheese - Parmesan cheese makes the most creamiest cheesy brown butter sauce.
+If you don't have it, you could use another type of parmesan, grana padano, asiago, or even pecorino romano cheese.

 - Flaky Salt - I love finishing dishes with Maldon's flaky salt but this is totally optional.
 Regular kosher salt would work just fine.